cutaway-security/ics-summit-2025-osint-workshop/index.md

 ### Note Taking

 Do not worry about taking notes during this workshop.
 For assessments, do make sure you are keeping accurate notes.
-The [Notes](notes.md) pages has some of our recommendations.
+The [Notes](notes.md) page has some of our recommendations.